 We cannot stress enough how important having a strong network is.
 Whether you’re a freelancer or a focused expert, your reputation is built on the recommendation of others.
 A simple introduction or reference can put you leaps and bounds ahead of the competition when it really counts.
 So don’t be afraid to find a community and lean on them for support.

 The Portfolio Collective community is a great place to start, especially if you want to meet other professionals going through the same journey as you.
-Plus you can take part in a whole host of industry-specific events, courses, and workshops that will help you refine your brand identity and learn to effectively market your services.
+Plus you can take part in a whole host of industry-specific events, courses and masterclasses that will help you refine your brand identity and learn to effectively market your services.

 You can also expand your professional network by engaging in: